mcgrizzz/Proton/DOCUMENTATION.md

 Next we have the `Redis` section of the config.

 `useRedis` sets whether Proton will try to use Redis.
-(NOTE: If both Rabbit and Redis are set to be used, it will default to RabbitMQ)
+(NOTE: Proton only uses one service at a time, if both are selected, Proton will use RabbitMQ)
 `host` is the ip of your Redis instance.
 `port` is its port
 `usePassword` sets whether Proton will try to use a password for the connection